 Want to get rid of the guess-work of applying and interviewing for your first nursing job?

-For graduating nursing students who want to demystify the hiring process, hear what hospital nurse managers really think, and decrease their stress as much as possible so they can land the job with confidence
+An offering specifically for graduating nursing students who want to demystify the hiring process, hear what hospital nurse managers really think, and decrease their stress as much as possible so they can land the job with confidence ...

 Nurse Educator, American Nurses Association published author, and national speaker